ArsalanQureshi1996/My-Introduction/README.md

-# hello-world
+# Introduction
-This is a test repository
+This is my Introduction
 My name is Muhammad Arsalan Ahmed.
-I am a student of Computer Science at DHA.Suffa University KARACHI,PAKISTAN.
+I am a graduate in Computer Science fron DHA.Suffa University KARACHI,PAKISTAN.
-Keep discovering new things. #inspiration
+Programming is not my hobby it's my passion.
+Learn to code because it helps you think big. #motivation